alythobani/obsidian-callout-commands/README.md

 ## Available settings

 **Select text after inserting callout** (*default: off*): When enabled, callout text will be automatically selected after insertion, even if no text was initially selected.
 Enable this setting if you want to be able to immediately run `Remove callout from selected lines` on the callout block you just made.
-Keep this setting disabled if you'd prefer to be able to immediately start typing content after inserting a callout with nothing selected.
-Note that if you run a Wrap command on selected text, the editor's selection will still be adjusted appropriately, regardless of this setting.
+Keep this setting disabled if you'd prefer to be able to immediately start typing content after inserting a callout.
+Note that this setting only affects what happens when you run `Wrap lines in [X] callout` with no text selected (if text is selected, the selection will still be adjusted appropriately post-wrap).

 ## Callout Manager integration (custom callouts)